 (ii) any term, condition or provision of the licence concerned.

-55. Contracts with corporations
+54A.
+Electricity corporations required to offer to supply electricity under prescribed form of contract

 (1) In this section —

-“commencement day” means the day on which this Division comes into operation;

-“corporation” means a relevant corporation;
+“corporation” means the Electricity Retail Corporation or the Regional Power Corporation;

-“prescribed form of contract” means a form of contract prescribed under subsection (7);
+“prescribed form of contract” means a form of contract prescribed under the Electricity Corporations Act 2005 section 181(3);

 “relevant contract” means —

-(a) a contract referred to in subsection (6) between a corporation and a customer; or
+(a) a contract referred to in the Electricity Corporations Act 2005 section 181(2) between a corporation and a customer; or

-(b) a contract in the form of a prescribed form of contract entered into by a corporation and a customer other than a contract referred to in paragraph (a).
+(b) a contract in the form of a prescribed form of contract entered into by a corporation and a customer other than a contract referred to in paragraph (a);

-“tariff customer” of a corporation means a person who, immediately before the commencement day, was supplied with electricity by the corporation (otherwise than under a written contract) in relation to which the person was liable to pay fees and charges prescribed under the Energy Operators (Powers) Act 1979 section 124.
+“relevant day” means the day on which the Electricity Corporations Act 2005 Part 2 comes into operation.

-(2) A corporation is required to offer to supply electricity under a prescribed form of contract to customers who request supply on or after the commencement day.
+(2) A corporation is required to offer to supply electricity under a prescribed form of contract to customers who request supply on or after the relevant day.

 (3) If, following the grant of a retail licence or an integrated regional licence to a corporation, the corporation is required by regulations referred to in section 48(2) to offer to supply electricity to customers under a standard form contract, then on and from the day on which that obligation has effect —